 There are also ferries and catamaran options from the mainland and other islands.

-Rab, one of the most visited and best islands in Croatia.
+Rab, one of the most visited and best islands of Croatia.
 Travelers love Rab for the wild landscape (we now classify the island as a geopark).

 The vibrant culture is another reason tourists flock to Rab.
 The traditional cities are charming.
 And have a deep Mediterranean vibe to them.